Pharmacy Technician Certificate

 Min.
 Occupational Requirements:

-18 years old or older; high school diploma or equivalent; must be registered to work in Maryland
+Must be registered to work in Maryland

 Pharmacy Technician Job Overview